-STANDARD 4: THE DIRECT DEBIT SCHEME SHOULD HAVE EFFECTIVE, ACCOUNTABLE AND TRANSPARENT GOVERNANCE ARRANGEMENTS
+STANDARD 4: THE CREDIT TRANSFER SCHEME SHOULD HAVE EFFECTIVE, ACCOUNTABLE AND TRANSPARENT GOVERNANCE ARRANGEMENTS

-- 4.1 Effective, efficient and transparent rules and processes should be defined and implemented when making decisions about business objectives and policies, including access policies; when reviewing performance, usability and convenience of the direct debit scheme; and when identifying, mitigating and reporting significant risks to the scheme's operation. - 4.2 There should be an effective internal control framework, including an adequate and independent audit function.
+- 4.1 Effective, efficient and transparent rules and processes should be defined and implemented when: - making decisions about business objectives and policies, including access policies; - reviewing performance, usability and convenience of the credit transfer scheme; and - identifying, mitigating and reporting significant risks to the scheme's operation. - 4.2 There should be an effective internal control framework, including an adequate and independent audit function.

-Poor governance may affect the direct debit scheme.
+Poor governance may affect the credit transfer scheme.
 Efficient decision-making bodies and processes are needed in order to prevent, detect and react promptly to disruptions.
-An updated and comprehensive security policy is needed to build and maintain the trustworthiness of the direct debit scheme.
+An updated and comprehensive security policy is needed to build and maintain the trustworthiness of the credit transfer scheme.
 Effective internal control processes are essential for preventing a loss of confidence in the scheme.
 Reputational risks may increase significantly if contentious relationships and information needs are not managed properly.

-The direct debit scheme has a wide variety of stakeholders, including payers' PSPs, payees' PSPs, payers and payees.

-Adequate and transparent governance arrangements are essential for ensuring that the governance authority of the direct debit scheme is able to take decisions appropriately, balancing the needs of all stakeholders.
+- The credit transfer scheme has a wide variety of stakeholders, including payers' PSPs, payees' PSPs, payers and payees. - Adequate and transparent governance arrangements are essential for ensuring that the governance authority of the credit transfer scheme is able to take decisions appropriately, balancing the needs of all stakeholders.
 Clear and effective communication is a way of achieving transparency.
-For example, transparent access policies contribute to the awareness of participants and customers regarding how the direct debit scheme functions and the risks they may face.
-They also help to ensure that the direct debit scheme sustains market dynamics and innovation, manages the conflicts of interest that can arise from the involvement of such a wide variety of stakeholders, and reacts promptly and effectively to a crisis situation.
+For example, transparent access policies contribute to the awareness of participants and customers regarding how the credit transfer scheme functions and the risks they may face.
+They also help to ensure that the credit transfer scheme sustains market dynamics and innovation, manages the conflicts of interest that can arise from the involvement of such a wide variety of stakeholders, and reacts promptly and effectively to a crisis situation.
 Equally important to transparency is the establishment of fair admission/exit criteria.

-The availability of the direct debit scheme from a customer perspective is essential for its smooth functioning.
+- The availability of the credit transfer scheme from a customer perspective is essential for its smooth functioning.
 It is important from a governance perspective to evaluate and anticipate the evolution of transaction flows to ensure the availability of the scheme even on peak dates.
-If the governance authority of the direct debit scheme fails to collect information relating to customer confidence as to whether or not the scheme is meeting its standards (whether these are explicit or implicit), customer needs and expectations may fail to be met.
+If the governance authority of the credit transfer scheme fails to collect information relating to customer confidence as to whether or not the scheme is meeting its standards (whether these are explicit or implicit), customer needs and expectations may fail to be met.
 This could also lead to disputes among the actors and/or problems arising as a result of poor performance.
-These aspects - if properly addressed - help to preserve customer confidence in the direct debit scheme.

-Effective risk management processes ensure that the direct debit scheme is able to prevent, detect and react appropriately to events.
-Effective risk management should address risks appropriately in the context of the speed of technological change, changing customer expectations, proliferation of threats and vulnerabilities.

-It also ensures that the most significant risks are identified and reported regularly to the scheme's governance authority.

-Effective internal control processes are essential for preventing and promptly highlighting any disruption, errors or instances of fraud resulting in a loss of confidence in the direct debit scheme.
+These aspects - if properly addressed - help to preserve customer confidence in the credit transfer scheme. - Effective risk management processes ensure that the credit transfer scheme is able to prevent, detect and react appropriately to events.
+Effective risk management should address risks appropriately, in the context of the speed of technological change, changing customer expectations, proliferation of threats and vulnerabilities.
+It also ensures that the most significant risks are identified and reported regularly to the scheme's governance authority. - Effective internal control processes are essential for preventing and promptly highlighting any disruption, errors or instances of fraud resulting in a loss of confidence in the credit transfer scheme.
 Internal review processes ensure that the causes of errors, fraud and inconsistencies are swiftly identified and that appropriate remedial action can be taken without delay.
 A regular independent audit provides additional assurance as to the soundness of the arrangements in place.

+6 THE FIVE STANDARDS

-STANDARD 5: THE DIRECT DEBIT SCHEME SHOULD MANAGE AND CONTAIN FINANCIAL RISKS IN RELATION TO THE CLEARING AND SETTLEMENT PROCESS
+STANDARD 5: THE CREDIT TRANSFER SCHEME

+SHOULD MANAGE AND CONTAIN FINANCIAL RISKS

+IN RELATION TO THE CLEARING AND SETTLEMENT

+PROCESS